 #4.
 Negative nicknames should be avoided.

-It may appear that calling your oldest child “shorty” and your youngest “klutzy” is all in good fun, but labeling your children can often lead to resentment and, eventually, jealousy between siblings.
+It may appear that calling your oldest child “shorty” and your youngest “klutzy” is good fun, but labeling your children can often lead to resentment and, eventually, jealousy between siblings.

 #5.
 Make time for one-on-one conversations.

 So much resentment stems from the belief that a parent prefers one child over another.
 Make time in your schedule for each child to spend time with just the two of you.
-It doesn’t have to be elaborate—you can curl up on the sofa together to read books while the younger one sleeps, or you can watch a movie with the preschooler while the older one is at school.
-Simply ensure that each child understands that he has a special place in your heart.
+It doesn’t have to be elaborate—you can curl up on the sofa together to read books while the younger one sleeps or watch a movie with the preschooler while the older one is at school.
+Just let each child know that he or she has a special place in your heart.

 How to Deal with Jealousy in an Open Relationship